 We also support maintaining the ACS as a mandatory survey, to preserve the availability of reliable, irreplaceable data for all communities, including rural areas, neighborhoods, American Indian reservations and Alaska Native villages, and small populations groups (such as people with disabilities, veterans, and national origin subgroups).
 The U.S. House of Representatives has voted several times, through amendments to the Census Bureau’s annual appropriations bill, to make the ACS a voluntary survey, and once to eliminate the ACS entirely.
 Census Project stakeholders were instrumental in convincing Congress, ultimately, to drop these ill-advised proposals.

 The Census Project’s activities include letters to Congress and the Administration; congressional briefings; fact sheets; press briefings; testimony at congressional hearings; blog posts; and regular updates to our national network of stakeholders.
 We keep stakeholders, the public, and the media informed about key policy and operational developments related to the 2020 Census and ACS, including important research, testing, and development milestones.
-The Census Project also has prepared a Toolkit (scheduled for release in March 2016) that will help state and local stakeholders educate their elected representatives about the importance of census and ACS data to their communities.
+The Census Project also has prepared a Toolkit that will help state and local stakeholders educate their elected representatives about the importance of census and ACS data to their communities.

 Despite our successes, we know that many challenges remain.
 Therefore, The Census Project will continue to support public and media education campaigns that highlight the importance of investing in 2020 Census planning and operations and maintaining a robust ACS.